OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 <http://cmt#Author> EquivalentTo <http://ekaw#Person> and (<http://ekaw#authorOf> some <http://ekaw#Paper>)
 ```

-This instance could be considered as true, however we could again consider it as *partly true*, since ideally it would be **paper author**.
+This instance could be considered as true, however we could again consider it as *partly false positive*, since ideally it would be **paper author**.
 Subsumption relation would be more fitting (i.e. Author subsumes person which is author of paper).

 ```
 4. Author not reviewer is the same as person which is author of abstract.